sansin5982/Mendelian-Randomization/chapters/Glossary.md

 When our instruments are weak:

 -   The **causal estimate becomes unreliable**
--   The result can be **biased**, especially if your sample size is small
+-   The result can be **biased**, especially if our sample size is small
 -   The MR can behave more like a **regular observational study**, which defeats the purpose!

-It’s like trying to measure the weight of an elephant with a **kitchen scale** — it’s not strong enough, so your reading will be off.
+It’s like trying to measure the weight of an elephant with a **kitchen scale** — it’s not strong enough, so our reading will be off.

 -   Calculate the **F-statistic** — if it’s below **10**, it may indicate weak instruments.